FelixAburto/Detection-Engineering/README.md

 </p>

-Now that we have launched our attack we are going to move forwards and create the detection for this attack.
+Now that the attack is underway, we can proceed to create a detection rule for it.

 </br>